p4r4xor/ctf-writeups/picoCTF-2019/General-Skills/Lets Warm Up/README.md

 # Lets Warm Up

-__PROBLEM__
+__Problem__

-If I told you your grade was 0x70 in hexadecimal, what would it be in ASCII?
+> If I told you your grade was 0x70 in hexadecimal, what would it be in ASCII?

 __HINT__

-Submit your answer in our competition's flag format.
+> Submit your answer in our competition's flag format.
 For example, if you answer was 'hello', you would submit 'picoCTF{hello}' as the flag.

 __SOLUTION__